Youth Learning Curriculum and Teachers

 Families can try out our Sunday School by visiting their grade’s class for the day with no expectation of a commitment.
 We also welcome everyone to join our family holiday and cultural celebrations.

-1st/2nd Grade is a two-year rotating curriculum covering Jewish holidays, Bible stories and folk tales through storytelling, games, and arts & crafts projects.
+1st/2nd/3rd Grade is a three-year rotating curriculum covering Jewish holidays, life cycle celebrations, Bible stories and folk tales through storytelling, games, and arts & crafts projects.
 Guest teachers in Jewish art, music and language regularly provide special enrichment.
 Our youngest students begin to experience the rhythm and flow of Jewish life through our Humanistic approach, and discover what NEW traditions they and their family can create.
-They also get to lead a Shabbat demonstration for the whole school on a Sunday morning!
+They also get to lead a Shabbat or life cycle demonstration for the whole school on a Sunday morning!

 6th/7th Grade is a two-year rotating curriculum covering the history of Jews in America, Israel and the Holocaust, and how this history shaped the modern Jewish experience.
 In all three areas, students explore how political developments impact society, the ethical and unethical uses of power, and the importance of community and personal responsibility.
 To understand where we are today, we need to learn how we got here.
 With their teacher, the class co-creates a Shabbat celebration related to their learning for a Friday night service in the spring.